Nitecon/DBSessionStorage/README.md

 remember to put your username and password details in the local.php file so that it is not added to the revision control system that you use.

+## Gotchas and Errors

+If you see the error that looks something like: Zend\Session\SessionManager 'Insufficient data for unserializing' It means that the data being inserted into the database is larger than what the column allows for it.

+To fix this issue adjust the 'data' column in your database from 'text' -> 'blob', On some of my applications that store a good amount of data in the session I've noticed that with some ZF2 overhead on the session they are generally around 1.5kb in size which generates this error.

 ## Final notes

 Please note that the driver as listed above does not need to be Pdo it can be anything that Zend Adapter